extrabacon/pyspreadsheet/README.md

 ### Writing a file

 Use the SpreadsheetWriter class to write a new file.
+SpreadsheetWriter can only write new files, it cannot change an existing file.

 ```javascript
 var SpreadsheetWriter = require('pyspreadsheet').SpreadsheetWriter;